-Small jeweler's screwdriver (2mm)

-Pair of tweezers

-Small pair of smooth jawed needle nosed pliers

-Pair of clean cotton gloves

-Clean bench on which to work

-Source alignment jig

-4 Pieces of straight clean wire (NOT tinned or insulated) 1mm x 25mm

-Ohmmeter

-Clean container in which to put small parts

-Replacement filaments

-Replacement source parts if necessary

-Set of replacement ceramics is highly desirable if none are cracked and essential if any are broken

-Some method of holding the analyser securely in an upright position, a small bench vice is ideal.
+Small jeweler's screwdriver (2mm) Pair of tweezers Small pair of smooth jawed needle nosed pliers Pair of clean cotton gloves Clean bench on which to work Source alignment jig 4 Pieces of straight clean wire (NOT tinned or insulated) 1mm x 25mm Ohmmeter Clean container in which to put small parts Replacement filaments Replacement source parts if necessary Set of replacement ceramics is highly desirable if none are cracked and essential if anv are broken Some method of holding the analyser securely in an upright position, a small bench vice is ideal.
 Pen and paper on which to make notes and sketches

-Refer to the exploded views of the Analyser shown on Page 36.
+Refer to the exploded views of the Analyser shown on Page 48.

-7.6.1 Removing the ion source
+8.6.1 Removing the ion source

-- 1. Remove the analyser from the vacuum system, place it on the bench in an upright position (holding the analyser in a small bench vice is recommended) and remove the filaments as described in Section 7.4.1. - 2.
-Loosen the three M2 \times 4 that secure the three insulated wires that run from the analyser flange assembly to the Source, Repeller and extractor plates and slightly bend the wires out of the way. - 3.
-Remove the four M2 x 4 screws (Item 2) that hold the source assembly to the filter assembly and carefully withdraw the source assembly from the filter.
+1. Remove the analyser from the vacuum system, place it on the bench in an upright position (holding the analyser in a small bench vice is recommended) and remove the filaments as described in Section 7.4.1.

+2. Loosen the three M2 x 4 that secure the three insulated wires that run from the analyser flange assembly to the Source, Repeller and extractor plates and slightly bend the wires out of the way.

+3. Remove the four M2 x 4 screws (Item 2) that hold the source assembly to the filter assembly and carefully withdraw the source assembly from the filter.

-7.6.2 Dismantling the source assembly
+8.6.2 Dismantling the source assembly

-Before proceeding with this section, please ensure that you have the correct Source Alignment Jiq and spare ceramics and screws available.
+Before proceeding with this section, please ensure that you have the correct Source Alignment Jig and spare ceramics and screws available.

-Refer to the exploded views of the Source Assembly shown on Page 38 (Open) or 40 (PVD).
+Refer to the exploded views of the Source Assembly shown on Page 50.

-- 1. Carefully unscrew the four M1.6 x 8 screws (Item 1) and withdraw them from the assembly. - 2.
-Using tweezers, remove the four ceramic washers (Item 3), if undamaged keep in a safe, clean place ready for the re-assembly. - 3.
-The Repeller Plate (Item 4) can now be removed from the mounting ring. - 4.
-Using tweezers, remove the four ceramic washers (Item 3) and the four ceramic tubes (Item2), if undamaged keep safe as before. - 5.
-The Source Plate (Item 5) can now be removed from the mounting ring.
+1. Carefully unscrew the four M1.6 x 8 screws (Item 1) and withdraw them from the assembly.

+2. Using tweezers, remove the four ceramic washers (Item 3), if undamaged keep in a safe, clean place ready for the re-assembly.

+3. The Repeller Plate (Item 4) can now be removed from the mounting ring.

+4. Using tweezers, remove the four ceramic washers (Item 3) and the four ceramic tubes (Item2), if undamaged keep safe as before.

+5. The Source Plate (Item 5) can now be removed from the mounting ring.

 This is normally as much as you will need to dismantle for cleaning or replacing source components.
 The Extract plate does not usually require service, as it is furthest away from potential contamination.
-However, if you wish to remove the Extract Plate, see the exploded view on Page 38.
+However, if you wish to remove the Extract Plate, see the exploded diagram in Section 8.5.

-7.6.3 Source Re-assembly
+8.6.3 Source Re-assembly

-Refer to the exploded views of the Alignment Jig shown on Page 41 and the Source Assembly shown on Page 38 (open) or 40 (PVD).
+Refer to the exploded views of the Alignment Jig shown on Page 51 and the Source Assembly shown on Page 50.